Todd Bodine: Camping World Truck Series Career

 In 2010, Bodine stayed consistent all season long to capture the championship title.
-Driving for Germain Racing, Bodine won 4 races, and picked up 17 top-fives and 20 top-tens, along with 2 poles at Nashville and Chicagoland, and an average finish of 6.4.
+Driving for Germain Racing, Bodine won four races, and picked up seventeen top-fives and twenty top-tens, along with two poles at Nashville and Chicagoland, and an average finish of 6.4.
 The consistency had caused him to clinch the championship with one race to go in the season.

-For 2011, Bodine struggled with consistency, as he suffered bad luck in most of the first 10 races.
-In spite of the team's success, sponsorship had been a constant issue for the No. 30 team since as far back as 2005; in 2011, they managed to run 10 races with limited sponsorship.
+For 2011, Bodine struggled with consistency, as he suffered bad luck in most of the first ten races.
+In spite of the team's success, sponsorship had been a constant issue for the No. 30 team since as far back as 2005; in 2011, they managed to run ten races with limited sponsorship.
 However, after Kentucky, Germain was unable to send the 30 team to Iowa without a sponsor.
-The week before the race at Iowa, Germain partnered with Randy Moss Motorsports to put Bodine in their 5 truck for the rest of 2011.
-Although his results improved in the #5 team, Bodine went winless in 2011 (his best finish being a third at Bristol) and subsequently left Germain when the team decided to put its focus on the Sprint Cup Series.
+The week before the race at Iowa, Germain partnered with Randy Moss Motorsports to put Bodine in their No. 5 truck for the rest of 2011.
+Although his results improved in the No. 5 team, Bodine went winless in 2011 (his best finish being a third at Bristol) and subsequently left Germain when the team decided to put its focus on the Sprint Cup Series.

 In 2012, Bodine was picked up by Red Horse Racing to run a full schedule.
 Bodine would run subsequent races with ToyotaCare sponsorship, and won the sixth race of the season, at Dover International Speedway, in a rain-shortened event.

-Bodine started the 2013 season driving for ThorSport Racing at Daytona International Speedway, finishing 11th.
-He followed it up with another 11th in the following race at Martinsville Speedway and ran the next six races for ThorSport before departing from the team following the race at Texas Motor Speedway.
-Four weeks later, he made what would be his last start for nine years in the Camping World Truck Series at Pocono, driving the #30 truck for Turner Scott Motorsports.
-He finished 11th.
+Bodine started the 2013 season driving for ThorSport Racing at Daytona International Speedway, finishing eleventh.
+He followed it up with another eleventh in the following race at Martinsville Speedway and ran the next six races for ThorSport before departing from the team following the race at Texas Motor Speedway.
+Four weeks later, he made what would be his last start for nine years in the Camping World Truck Series at Pocono, driving the No. 30 truck for Turner Scott Motorsports.
+He finished eleventh.

-Bodine ran a total of eight Nationwide Series races from 2014 to 2017 for SS-Green Light Racing and DGM Racing, his best finish being a 19th at Watkins Glen International in 2015.
+Bodine ran a total of eight Nationwide Series races from 2014 to 2017 for SS-Green Light Racing and DGM Racing, his best finish being a nineteenth at Watkins Glen International in 2015.
 He ran his final race at Charlotte Motor Speedway in 2017 and finished 30th.
-After five seasons away from the track, 2022 saw an offer from Camping World CEO Marcus Lemonis to sponsor Bodine for 6 races in the truck series to get Bodine to 800 overall starts in NASCAR.
-Bodine has been confirmed to make a return to the Camping World Truck Series, for 6 races.
-He will drive for Halmar Friesen Racing in the No. 62 Toyota Tundra.
-Bodine's first attempt will be a Las Vegas.
-Bodine has said that this will serve as his farewell tour, known as "The Onion's Last Ride".
-In July, Bodine achieved his 800th career start across NASCAR's top 3 series when he raced in the CRC Brakleen 150 at Pocono Raceway.
+After five seasons away from the track, 2022 saw an offer from Camping World CEO Marcus Lemonis to sponsor Bodine for six races in the truck series to get Bodine to eight-hundred overall starts in NASCAR.
+Bodine was confirmed to make a return to the Camping World Truck Series for six races.
+He drove for Halmar Friesen Racing in the No. 62 Toyota Tundra.
+Bodine's first attempt was at Las Vegas.
+Bodine has said that this would serve as his farewell tour, known as "The Onion's Last Ride".
+In July, Bodine achieved his eight-hundredth career start across NASCAR's top three series when he raced in the CRC Brakleen 150 at Pocono Raceway.